 The shared targets of the 20 N-early response TFs are enriched in cis-regulatory elements for putative TF partners.

 In order to identify TFs that work together in regulating genes in the dynamic N-response, we looked at the occurrence of cis-motifs in the regulated targets of the 20 early NxTime responsive TFs.
 Given the large number of TF-binding motifs from high-throughput methods such as DAP-seq [16], PBM [32, 33] and SELEX [34], and the fact that TFs from the same family often have very similar cis-motifs, searching for the >1,200 cis-motifs available is impractical, and the results are hard to interpret.
 Therefore, we used the RSAT matrix-clustering tool [35] on available Arabidopsis TF cis-motifs (1,282), which identified 80 cis-motifs groups based on hierarchical clustering (Fig. S2).
 Cis-motifs from TFs belonging to the same family generally fell into the same cluster, which reflects the previous analysis of the 529 cis-motifs identified by DAP-seq [16].
 For each cis-element cluster, we obtained a consensus motif and corresponding position weight matrix (PWM) [35] (Tables S25 and S26).
 Using the PWM for each of the 80 motif clusters, we calculated enrichment of each in the promoters (500bp) of the regulated targets of the 20 N-early response TFs.
 This analysis shows that the induced vs. repressed targets of the 20 N-early response TFs form two clusters based on the cis-motifs shared in the promoters (Fig. 4).
 Furthermore, we are able to identify sets of cis-motifs that are primarily enriched in the induced (Fig. 4, green box) or repressed (Fig. 4, red box) targets.
-For example, cis-motifs for some TF families (e.g. cis-motif cluster 29 and 30 (MYB)) are only enriched in repressed TF-targets.
-By contrast, other cis-motifs (e.g. cis-motif cluster 8 and 23 AP2EREBP) are only enriched in the induced TF targets.
+For example, cis-motifs for some TF families (e.g. cis-motif cluster 29 and 30 (MYB)) are enriched only in repressed TF-targets.
+By contrast, other cis-motifs (e.g. cis-motif cluster 8 and 23 AP2EREBP) are enriched only in the induced TF targets.

 Using time-series network inference to predict TF-target edges for all N-responsive TFs in roots.

 We next sought to expand our gene regulatory network of the N-response in roots beyond the initial 20 TFs for which we validated the genome-wide targets using the TARGET system (Fig. 1).
 To do this, we used fine scale time-series transcriptome response to N-treatment [25] in a network inference approach called Dynamic Factor Graphs (DFG) [36] to predict TF-target edges for all 145 TFs in the N-response.
-DFG is a time-based machine-learning method that uses the time-series to estimate the quantitative influence of TFs at time t on target genes at time t+1.
+DFG is a time-based machine-learning method that uses the time series to estimate the quantitative influence of TFs at time t on target genes at time t+1.
 This approach has been used previously to build network models that can predict gene expression states at future time-points, even when few time points are tested [25, 37].
 The resulting GRN provides an edge score, or measure of influence, for each TF on every target gene in the network (i.e. 243,726 TF-target edges).